-So, let’s dive deeper into the essential question: “How much does it cost to create a smart contract and deploy it successfully?”
-In this article, we will provide you with a comprehensive guide that considers various factors from development costs to gas fees.
+Thus, today, you’ll discover the answer to the question: “How much does it cost to create a smart contract?”
+This article includes useful tips and important information related to various factors from development costs to gas fees.

 The Step-By-Step Process of Smart Contract Creation and Deployment

-If you want your smart contract built on Ethereum’s blockchain technology, then this process requires a developer who knows how the platform works well enough, so they can create something unique while still following its ruleset.
-Furthermore, a thorough understanding of the whole process helps make a more precise smart contract cost estimate.
+If you want to create a smart contract on Ethereum’s blockchain technology, then this process requires a developer who knows how the platform works well enough, so they can create something unique while still following its ruleset.
+Furthermore, a thorough understanding of the whole process helps make a more precise smart contract cost estimate

 Step 2.
 Next comes creating a token template for your dApp that has all the basic functions needed by users (e.g., transfer tokens from their accounts).